(Click to learn about volunteer opportunities.)

 Clerical Work/Misc.
 Archive

-Alegent Creighton Health CUMC campus needs volunteers for several areas of the hospital.
-Most of our needs are for the Gift Shop, Central Supply/Receiving, Admitting, and Cafeteria Services.
-However, we do have several openings in the nursing units, Patient Transport, Pharmacy (NE license required), and Rehabilitation Services.
+CHI Health CUMC campus needs volunteers for several areas of the hospital.
+Most of our needs are for the Gift Shop, Central Supply/Receiving, Admitting, and Dining Room Services.
+However, we do have several openings in the Nursing units, Patient Transport, Pharmacy (NE license required), and Rehabilitation Services.
 We require a minimum commitment of 2 hours per week for at least a semester.
 An interview, background check, orientation, and health clearance (including drug test) will be required.
+It may take up to 4 weeks before the process is approved for volunteering.

 ALS in the Heartland is based in Omaha & provides services to patients, caregivers & family members throughout Nebraska & western Iowa who are affected by Amyotrophic Lateral Sclerosis, or Lou Gehrig’s disease.
 Services provided are in-home consultation, community support gatherings, equipment loan pool, telehealth, & the Respite Care Voucher Program.